Code of Conduct

 - In tutor time and Learning for Life lessons, Anti Bullying issues will be the theme.

-- Peer Mediators and Student Leaders will be available during break and lunchtimes to offer information and support to students.
+- Peer Mediators will be available during Break and Lunch to offer information and support to students.

 - Liaison with external organisations to support Anti Bullying week e.g. Young Minds, Beat Bullying.